PoisotLab/ms_network_prediction/manuscript.md

 Many different metrics exist to validate the performance of a binary classifier.
+These can be divided into two general categories: those in the precision-recall space and those in the sensitivity-specificity space.

 An initial approach is _accuracy_, the proportion of values it got correct.
 However, consider what we know about interaction networks: they are often vary sparse, with connectance between $0.1$ and $0.3$.
 If we built a model that always guesses there will be no interaction between two species, it will be